The Hunger Games Series

 Mockingjay: Mockingjay is the final book in the trilogy and the battle for Panem unity and for the Capitol (yep, gave that away).
 Anyone who survived the all-stars Hunger Games of Catching Fire is pretty much messed up, despite being considered the face of the revolution.
 Will the Capitol survive?
 With the districts and survivors be defeated?
 Read it and find out!
 (Hey, I’m trying not to have too many spoilers!
 So that’s it, that’s all you get for the last book.)

 Recommendation:Love the plot line – so creative.
 I really couldn’t put this series down.
-My one complaint with the series (and I felt like this with parts of Harry Potter as well) is that some of that characters in this last book got a bit whiny.
+My one complaint with the series (and I felt like this with parts of Harry Potter as well) is that some of that characters in this last book got a bit whiny, especially as the trilogy progressed.
 Maybe it’s something about young adult books, but certain characters really grated on my nerves in the last book.
 Or maybe it’s just me.

 However, that being said, I’m so glad I read this series (and no, there’s no way not to finish it once you get started).
 I would absolutely recommend this book to teenagers and adults alike.
 If you’re a Harry Potter fan or don’t mind sci-fi / futuristic books, then this is a must read.
 If you dislike these genres, then skip it.